zdravkov/kendo-docs/api/wrappers/jsp/map/controls.md

 ### kendo:map-controls-zoom

-Enables or disables the built-in zoom control (+/- button).
+Configures or disables the built-in zoom control (+/- button).

 More documentation is available at [kendo:map-controls-zoom](/kendo-ui/api/wrappers/jsp/map/controls-zoom).